IT Is an Investment

 ROI vs. VOI

-When making a purchase for your organization, you probably determine the expected ROI or Return on Investment to justify the purchase.
+When making a purchase for your organization, you probably determine the expected Return on Investment (ROI) to justify the purchase.
 Relying on ROI as the only basis for making technology investments isn’t logical, as most of the benefits of new technology cannot be directly tied back to sales.
-In addition to ROI, organizations should determine the expected VOI or Value on Investment.
+In addition to ROI, organizations should determine the expected Value on Investment (VOI).

 Gartner, the world’s leading information technology research and advisory company, first introduced the concept of VOI.
 Gartner defined VOI as “intangible assets that contribute heavily to an organization’s performance.
 These intangible assets include knowledge, processes, the organizational structure, and ability to collaborate.
 Where ROI is the measure of the tangible benefits of a project or activity, VOI is the measure of the intangible benefits of a project or an activity.
 VOI includes ROI.”